 Some of the links in this post are affiliate links.
 This means if you click on the link and purchase the item, we will receive an affiliate commission from the vendor at no extra cost to you.
 These business relationships allow us to keep bringing you great EatMoveHack content.
 All opinions remain our own.

-As we all adjust to life (at least on a temporary basis) at home without access to our normal training facilities, we thought it would be helpful to start a mini-series on some at home training ideas.
-Throughout this mini series we will introduce you to training programs that you can do at home with minimal equipment and space.
-The first of those product and routines will be focused around the slide board.
+As we all adjust to life (at least on a temporary basis) at home without access to our normal training facilities, we thought it would be helpful to start a mini-series on some at-home training ideas.
+Throughout this mini-series, we will introduce you to training programs that you can do at home with minimal equipment and space.
+The first of those products and routines will be focused around the slide board.

 At Home Training – Why the Slide Board?